aryszka/mikkamakka/readme.md

 ### Running MMFC

-MMFC can compile or run a custom dialect of Scheme LISP.
+MMFC can compile or run a custom, Scheme-like dialect of LISP.
 Compilation means only transpilation to Go and running or installing the output requires the Go build environment.
 Interpreting MMFC code is possible without the Go
 environment: